Integration of Jupyter Notebooks into Alpine Chorus, making the popular interactive documents first-class citizens in the data science platform.

 Interactive notebooks are a fascinating tool for anyone who works and learns by empirical inquiry.

-An example of Literate Programming, notebooks allow a person to write and develop in a process that is like having a conversation with the subject matter, iterating in the order of their thoughts, and simultaneously generating a record of their process.
+An example of Literate Programming, notebooks allow a person to write and develop in a process that is like having a conversation with the subject matter, iterating in the order of their thoughts, and organically generating a record of their process.

 This is akin to stream-of-consciousness thinking and resembles the creative process itself.

 For the data scientist, data analyst, or anyone working with data — big and small — interactive notebooks can be used for discovery, feature development, transformation, visualization, and model running.
-They are equally well-suited to reusable procedures and shared code routines, such as a collection of data cleaning functions that are used repeatedly by a team.
+They are equally well-suited to reusable procedures and shared code routines, such as data cleaning functions that are used repeatedly by a team.

 Their popularity in data science made them a frequent user request for support in Chorus.